 6. Bridge Walks

-Tourists flock to this city just to catch a glimpse of the Golden Gate Bridge, one of the world’s most phenomenal bridges.
+Tourists flock to this city to catch a glimpse of the Golden Gate Bridge, one of the world’s most phenomenal bridges.

 Although the pictures are stunning, nothing can prepare you for the immensity and grandeur of this dazzling structure.

-Even after visiting it a hundred times, I still feel awe at its sheer beauty.
+Even after visiting it a hundred times, I still feel awe at its beauty.
 It is truly astounding to see in person.

 Walking or biking across it is possible as lanes dedicated to bikers and hikers flank either side of this remarkable roadway.

-The total distance from end to end is 1.7 miles.
-But, you can certainly walk for as long as you want until you have had your heart’s delight.
+But, you can walk for as long as you want until you have had your heart’s delight.

 If negotiating through crowded spaces does not strike your fancy, an alternative hike is the Bay Bridge.